 A. All levels are welcomed to attend.
 Jeff can work with raw beginners and pros.

 Q. What if tons of people sign up?

 A. No problem!
-If we have a big turnout we’ll might split into 2 bands.
+If we have a big turnout we might split up for part of the time.

 Jeff Narell is an internationally known steel panist, Afro-Caribbean percussionist and educator-clinician who studied in the 1960’s with Ellie Mannette, the principal inventor of the modern steel drum.

 With his 2006 release, Callaloo, Jeff cooks up a Caribbean stew of dance grooves featuring top vocalists from the region including Crazy, Rasul, Carlos Soto and Claudia Villela.
 Callaloo features Jeff’s original composition Ellie Man, a top tune played by steel orchestras island-wide for Trinidad Carnival 2003.
 A tribute to his mentor, it was sung and recorded in collaboration with Trinidad calypso star Crazy and performed by Ellie’s original steel orchestra, Invaders, at Panorama.
 Selected by steel orchestras in five countries, Ellie Man captured the crown in Toronto’s Caribana festival.